thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 ## Registration of a Content-Format identifier for application/coap-problem+cbor

-This document requests that IANA registers the following Content-Format to the "CoAP Content-Formats" subregistry, within the "Constrained RESTful Environments (CoRE) Parameters" registry, from the Expert Review space (0..255):
+This document requests that IANA registers the following Content-Format to the "CoAP Content-Formats" sub-registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry, from the Expert Review space (0..255):